Table of Contents

 - Products: By default, the plugin lets you add physical and digital products that may in their turn fall into two classes: simple or variable ones.
 You’ll be also able to feature affiliate products for your customers to purchase on external websites and bring revenue to you as a middleman.

 - Marketing: With the free version of Jigoshop you get the go-to set of functions for enhancing user engagement we got used to seeing in most of the eCommerce plugins: discount coupons and showing related products for the ones being viewed (i. e., cross-selling.)

 - Payment gateways: The core plugin offers a truly diverse range of both online and offline payment gateways to choose from: PayPal, WorldPay, FuturePay, Bank Transfer or Cheque Payment.

-- Shipping: There are 3 shipping options you get for free: flat rate shipping or, in other words, fixed amount of shipping cost that doesn’t vary depending on product characteristics, local pickup and free shipping (which can work as a marketing tool too.)
+- Shipping: There are 3 shipping options you get for free: flat rate shipping or, in other words, a fixed amount of shipping cost that doesn’t vary depending on product characteristics, local pickup, and free shipping (which can work as a marketing tool too.)

-- Reporting: Dashboard section of Jigoshop graphically displays the inventory of the items you offer and lets you get a bird’s-eye view of your most recent orders, new incoming product reviews and other latest notifications.
+- Reporting: The dashboard section of Jigoshop graphically displays the inventory of the items you offer and lets you get a bird’s-eye view of your most recent orders, new incoming product reviews, and other latest notifications.